 Karel Pravec (Silver Fox) was born in 1963 in a town called Zlin – located in the country formerly known as Czechoslovakia, growing up in its capital, Prague.

 On July 2006 Karel Pravec earned his black belt from Renzo Gracie.
-At the time he was already training regularly with a few people at his own garage in New Jersey, but after his promotion the requests for him to open a more formal gym started piling up.
-This positive feedback Karel to formally opened his own academy (Silver Fox) on September that year.
+At the time he was already training regularly with a few people at his own garage in New Jersey, but after his promotion, the requests for him to open a more formal gym started piling up.
+This positive feedback Karel to formally opened his own academy (Silver Fox) in September that year.

 Although highly successful as a coach/instructor, Karel did not compete himself until he became a black belt.
 Once he did the Silver Fox was already in his mid 40’s, but still managed to compete in the adult division – particularly in the IBJJF World Championships, both with and without the gi.

 The Silver Fox academy was an outright success, and as the demand continued ramping up, by 2010 Pravec decided to quit the corporate world and follow his calling as a grappling instructor, dedicating his full attention to his academy and students.